 THE LA MINA PROJECT: AN ARCHAEOLOGICAL STUDY OF PUERTO RICAN PETROGLYPHS (2015-present)

-Beginning in AY 2014-2015, Dr. Sandra Johnson, Multicultural Advisor Eric Bridges, and I were awarded a grant by the SUNY Native American Western Consortium to create opportunities for WNY native peoples to engage with Empire State College events and courses.
-A final report is pending for this project.
+In 2014-2015, Dr. Sandra Johnson, Multicultural Advisor Eric Bridges, and I were awarded a grant by the SUNY Native American Western Consortium to create opportunities for WNY native peoples to engage with Empire State College events and courses.

 LATIN AMERICAN OERs AND BOOK RESEARCH PROJECT (2012-present)